Activating Time tracking

 We recommend setting up specific JIRA user groups that will be assigned to the JIRA permission groups.
 At a minimum, you should create a JIRA group for Tempo Administrators, Tempo Team managers and Tempo account managers.

-In order to add a new JIRA permission select the option at the bottom of the page shown below:
+To add a new JIRA permission select the option at the bottom of the page shown below:

 Internal issues may be used to make it easier for users to log work for often used and recurring issues like vacation, sick days or meetings etc. Separate issues are not created within the internal issues section, but rather linked to a JIRA issue in the sidebar of the calendar worklog.

 From the Tempo administration menu (available to those with the Tempo administrator permission) select Internal Issues.
-Here you can add and remove any JIRA issues to the Internal issue section for the calendar worklog.
+Here you can add and remove any JIRA issues to or from the Internal issue section for the calendar worklog.

 Internal issues can also be filtered with an JQL function (issue.internal= 'true') in the issue search section.